-An important consideration is that the Federal tax credit for a homeowner's investment in solar continues at 30% through 12/31/2019.
+An important consideration is that the Federal tax credit for a homeowner's investment in solar continues at 30% only through 12/31/2019.
 It falls to 26% through 2020, then 22% in 2021.
 After that, a 10% credit will be available for commercial solar.
 THESE DATES ARE PER LEGISLATION PASSED 12/21/20.
 To take advantage of this significant incentive, construction on your solar array must begin by the deadline.
 Here is a summary of the federal tax credit.

 Here is our Basic Solar Info Sheet, with an introduction to residential solar and net-metering.